 He became one of Memphis’ most prominent citizens (besides Elvis, B.B.
 King or Isaac Hayes) and successfully incorporated several musical styles and skills over the decades.
 Thomas began as a tap dancer on Memphis’ Beale street when still a kid, then became a member of minstrel shows, started out as a comedian, blues writer and singer, MC, radio DJ and finally became something like the city’s unofficial ambassador.
 In 1997, the City Mayor renamed a part of Hernando Street into “Rufus Thomas Boulevard.”

-While most blues or soul musicians are remembered for producing hit records in basically one particular decade, Rufus Thomas stayed in the public mind for several years, as his songs hit the US charts from the 1950s until the 1980s.
+While most blues or soul musicians are remembered for producing hit records in basically one particular decade, Rufus Thomas stayed in the public mind for decades on end, as his songs hit the US charts from the 1950s until the 1980s.
 His name will be forever connected to two local record labels of some importance, Sun Records (where in 1953 he recorded the hit single “Bear Cat,”) and Stax Records (formerly Satellite Records).

 Thomas would easily experience and incorporate important impulses from different musical modes he listened to during his various professions over the years into his own style.
 So pop, blues, gospel, minstrel routines, stage antics, African-American humor, dance routines of several decades went into his stage shows.
 Still in the late 1970s and 1980s he would not just perform his lyrics holding a microphone and stand there, but would deliver nonstop dance routines, and for example, perform his “Do the Funky Chicken,” “Do the Push and Pull” or move and wiggle to his big 1963 chart success “Walking the Dog,” to name a few of his hits.
 And if the dance routines did not make you remember his shows, his stage outfit, flashy, loud, and highly extravagant, would.